Jakobsbergs GoIF

 Jakobsbergs GoIF is a sports club in Jakobsberg, Sweden, with handball activity.
-The men's soccer merged with FC Järfälla in 1993 and the women's soccer did the same thing in 1993.
+The men's soccer team merged with FC Järfälla in 1993 and the women's soccer team did the same in 2003.

 The club won the Swedish women's soccer national championship in 1977.
-The club also finished up second in 1975, losing the final game against Öxabäcks IF on penalty kicks.
+The club also finished second in 1975, losing the final game against Öxabäcks IF on penalty kicks.